semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ```

 :::info
 Include quotes in your regular expression when using `metavariable-regex` to search string literals.
 For more details, see [include-quotes](https://semgrep.dev/playground/s/EbDB) code snippet.
-[String matching](pattern-syntax.mdx#string-matching) functionality can also be used to search string literals.
 :::

 ### `metavariable-pattern`